Microsoft Tools Every Intern Should Know About

 Learn More About Helpful Microsoft Tools

 If you’d like to learn more about these Microsoft tools and get other tips on optimizing your digital workspace, give our interns a call.
-(If they’re too busy doing their distance learning or playing with Legos, an auto attendant may direct your call to a more senior officer.)
+(If they’re too busy doing their homework or playing with Legos, an auto attendant may direct your call to a more senior engineer.)
 In the meantime, see our videos and other insights in your Instagram feed by following @infusedinnovation.